anasbadawy/YOLOv3-Object-Detection/README.md

 ## How to use?

 by following https://github.com/pjreddie/darknet installation steps, you could start using yolo models.
-Then you could replace yolo model by the uploaded model here.
-This new trained model could be used only for detecting UAVs or even retrain it again using uploaded dataset and their labels.
+By training a new model on the dataset that is uploaded here.
+You could have a new model which could detect uavs.